 The register was originally established by the acclaimed dendrologist Alan Mitchell and includes records that have been in existence for over 200 years.
 It is now in the form a database that includes more than 50,000 trees and includes many rare and exotic specimens.

 Nicky Wharton, The Plant Archivist at Trebah, submitted the measurements of several trees to the National Tree Register of what she believed to be the largest specimens of their kind in the country.
 The trees' heights were measured using an instrument called a clinometer that gives a high degree of accuracy using trigonometry-based technology.
 The girth of each tree was calculated by measuring its circumference 1.5m from ground level.

 In late June, David Alderman visited Trebah to verify the submitted measurements and confirmed Trebah the proud guardians of 9 UK Champions, 10 Country Champions and 19 County Champions.

-Also to note is a Japanese Maple (Acer palmatum) which would usually form a large shrub or small tree in the UK.
-Trebahs example has thrived in the unique sub-tropical microclimate of the valley and has reached an astounding height of 19.30 metres.
+Also of note is a Japanese Maple (Acer palmatum) which would usually form a large shrub or small tree in the UK.
+Trebah's example has thrived in the unique sub-tropical microclimate of the valley and has reached an astounding height of 19.30 metres.

 Darren Dickey, Head Gardener said "There are many even larger trees in the garden that aren't champions such as the Douglas Fir, Trebah's tallest specimen tree, originally from North America.
 It is easily beaten by ancient specimens growing in the deep ravines of Southern Scotland, where their growth isn't stunted by wind burn."
 He added, "We do run an adopt a tree programme for those interested in nurturing a future champion or wishing to leave a legacy for future generations to enjoy."